CBorowski-dev/docs-operaton-org/content/update/minor/720-to-721/_index.md

 ---

-This document guides you through the update from Camunda `7.20.x` to `7.21.0` and covers the following use cases:
+This document guides you through the update from Operaton `7.20.x` to `7.21.0` and covers the following use cases:

 1. For administrators and developers: [Database updates](#database-updates)
 1. For administrators and developers: [Full distribution update](#full-distribution)